JSON Path Expressions

 4 [] [] [] [] [Exasol]

-With this accessor it is possible to select all leaf values of a JSON input at once.
+You can use this accessor to select all leaf values of a JSON input at once.

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));